pieterberg/Smartie-Sorter/electronics.md

 ### 2.2.
 Circuit Schematic

 The circuit schematic of the Smartie Sorter 3000 is presented in Figure 2.
-In Figure 2, the left loop represents the 12V circuit, while the right loop represents the 9V circuit.
+In Figure 2, the left loop represents the 12V circuit while the right loop represents the 9V circuit.
 The grounds of the two loops are connected for the 2N2222 NPN transistor to work.
 The [electronics](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/electronics) folder contains both a .png and an .svg version of the circuit schematic.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/electronics/schematic.png" alt="Schematic" width="70%">